ShanGlor/CtrlFreakTX8-and-RX8/README.md

 MPU6050 on I2c (A4/A5)

-nRF24 connections (left is nRF24, right is arduino):
+RX PINOUT:  nRF24 connections (left is nRF24, right is arduino):

 CE- D7